penghuidong520/Meals4You/README.md

 ## Bonus Features

-### Recommendations
-* use yelp API to gerenate a list of restaurants related to the result from the wheel nearby or based on user provided loaction
+* Implemented API to gerenate a list of restaurants related to the result from the wheel nearby or based on user provided loaction

 ### Yelp Restaurants Modal